sevoigt/pymbs/README.md

 ## Legacy Repo

-PyMbs used to reside on bitbucket:
+PyMbs used to reside on Bitbucket:

 <https://bitbucket.org/pymbs/pymbs/src/master/?at=default>